Jonathan Wilhite: New England Patriots

-Wilhite was drafted by the New England Patriots in the fourth round (129th overall) in the 2008 NFL Draft.
+Wilhite was selected by the New England Patriots in the fourth round (129th overall) in the 2008 NFL draft.
 On July 17 he signed a contract with New England.
 He made his NFL debut on September 7, against Kansas City and had a season high six tackles against St. Louis on October 26.
 His first career interception came off of JaMarcus Russell of the Oakland Raiders on December 14.
 After spending most of the season behind cornerback Deltha O'Neal, Wilhite replaced O'Neal as a starter for the final four weeks of the 2008 season.

 Wilhite played in 14 games for the Patriots in 2009, starting eight.
 He recorded two interceptions, 45 tackles, and five passes defensed.
 In 2010, Wilhite played in the first nine games of the season for the Patriots, starting one, before missing four games with a hip injury.
 He was placed on injured reserve on December 15, with a hamstring injury.
 He finished the season with 20 tackles and two passes defensed.

 On August 29, 2011, he was waived.